alexhopeoconnor/WiFiManager/README.md

 Espressif ESPx WiFi Connection manager with fallback web configuration portal

+> **Note**: This is a fork maintained for internal use.
+The original project is maintained by [tzapu](https://github.com/tzapu/WiFiManager).
+This fork is optimized for PlatformIO usage.

 :warning: This Documentation is out of date, see notes below

 <a name="release"></a>